mtrevisan/Boxon/README.md

 ### Differences from...
 #### Preon
 Boxon differs from Preon in...
- - does not have a generic `Bound` annotation, as it does not have the need to read the native byte order of a particular machine in which the code is running: this is because the bytes of the message have little chance to be generated from the very same machine that will parse its messages, what if a message consider 24 bit as an Integer?
+ - does not have a generic `Bound` annotation, as it does not have the need to read the native byte order of a particular machine in which the code is running: this is because the bytes of the message have little chance to be generated from the very same machine that will parse its messages, what if a message consider 24 bits as an Integer?
 If the code should be portable and installed and run everywhere it should not rely on the native properties of any machine.
    Moreover, `@Bound boolean visible;` is 1 bit- or 1 byte-length?
  - does not have `BoundList`: since the message is a finite sequence of bytes, then any array is of finite length, and thus the standard java array (`[]`) is sufficient.
 If someone wants a `List` (s)he could use a Converter.
  - does not rely on the type of the annotated variable (because of the converters); in fact, the annotation, eventually, serves the purpose to pass a predefined type of data to a converter.